 “Once again, Lisa Shanahan and Kerry Millard have created a rollicking tale of pirates on the high seas.
 With its use of humorous names and rhythmic, repetitive language, ‘Sweetie May Overboard!’ is a perfect book for newly independent readers, as well as being a fun book to read aloud...It does not patronise young readers, who surely deserve stories and language as interesting as Lisa Shanahan’s.
 Kerry Millard’s illustrations are generously spread throughout the book and bring much humour to the text.
 Very highly recommended.”

-Notable Book 2002: Children’s Book Council of Australia (CBCA) Book of the Year Award for Junior Readers
+Notable Book 2002: The Children's Book Council of Australia (CBCA) Book of the Year for Younger Readers.